xyz-leo/offlinetaskmanager/README.md

 # Offline Task Manager (HTML + CSS + JS Only)

-This is a fully offline, self-contained Task Manager (To-do list) application built with only HTML, CSS, and JavaScript.
+This is a fully offline, self-contained Task Manager application built with only HTML, CSS, and JavaScript.
 No server or backend is required — all data is stored in the browser using `localStorage`.

 > Disclaimer: This application is entirely client-side.
 No encryption or server-side processing is involved.
 All data is stored in the browser's localStorage.
 It is recommended for personal, non-sensitive use only.

+The primary goal in creating this web application was to build a task manager (to-do list) that is simple, lightweight, useful, and practical for everyday use, allowing users to save and import tasks easily without needing to install or configure anything, or run a server.
+Just opening the .html file in a browser will work — it runs great on both smartphones and desktop devices.

 <img width="608" height="816" alt="Task Manager Screenshot" src="https://github.com/user-attachments/assets/6ee8bbd4-00e3-4b52-a6bf-78a5eb2490e9" />